rake5k/dropbox-browser-mui/README.md

 ## Build

-### `npm run build`
+### `nix build`

 Builds the application, optimized for production.
-Afterwards you can copy the resulting `build` directory on a host and serve it with your favourite http server.
+Afterwards you can copy the resulting `./result/lib/node_modules/dropbox-browser-mui/dist` directory on a host and serve it with your favourite http server.

 ### `nix build .#docker`